pola-rs/r-polars/README.md

 fast](https://duckdblabs.github.io/db-benchmark/) Data Frame library written in Rust.
-[Polars](https://www.pola.rs/)’ embarrassingly parallel execution, cache efficient algorithms and expressive API makes it perfect for efficient data wrangling, data pipelines, snappy APIs and so much more.
+[Polars](https://www.pola.rs/)’ embarrassingly parallel execution, cache efficient algorithms and expressive API makes it perfect for efficient data wrangling, data pipelines, snappy APIs, and much more besides.
 Polars also supports “streaming mode” for out-of-memory operations.
 This allows users to analyze datasets many times larger than RAM.

 Documentation can be found on the **r-polars** [homepage](https://rpolars.github.io).